Acetaminophen/ guaifenesin powder packets

 - Do not use acetaminophen/guaifenesin powder packets in CHILDREN younger than 12 years old without checking with the child's doctor; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using acetaminophen/guaifenesin powder packets while you are pregnant.
-Acetaminophen/guaifenesin powder packets is found in breast milk.
+Acetaminophen/guaifenesin powder packets are found in breast milk.
 If you are or will be breast-feeding while you use acetaminophen/guaifenesin powder packets, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of acetaminophen/ guaifenesin powder packets: